Bylaws

 Section 5 – Removal

 Any Officer may be removed from office by a three-quarter vote of the members voting at any Chapter meeting.
-Removal must be initiated by a majority vote of the Board of Directors, or a petition signed by no less than one-third of the numbers of members casting legal votes at the meeting at which the director was elected.
+Removal must be initiated by a majority vote of the Board, or a petition signed by no less than one-third of the numbers of members casting legal votes at the meeting at which the director was elected.
 Any vacancy created by a removal shall be filled for the reminder of the unexpired term by a majority vote of the members voting at the meeting at which the removal occurred.
 Nominations for any vacancy created by a removal shall be accepted from the floor.

 Section 6 – Resignation